StallionCMS/stablehand/README.md

 2. Written in python, since it is my favorite language.
 3. Very easy to convert a set of interactive bash commands or python commands into a repeatable function that installs a new feature.

 The last one is key.
 Other provisioning frameworks (Puppet, Ansible, etc.) have their own domain specific language for configuring new features.
-Yet most instructions for installing various services are written in the documentation as procedual bash commands.
-It can be very tricky to translate those bash commands into the specific format needed by the framework.
+Yet when I come across some new service that I want to install, I find that most people write instructions for their service as a set of procedual bash commands.
+It can be very tricky to translate those bash commands into the specific format needed by Ansible.
 With, Stablehand, it is very easy to do a one-for-one translation.

 For example, one time I wanted to install MySQL 7 on Ubuntu 14.
-I found a page with instructions, with the following commands:
+I found a page with instructions and the following commands:

 ```
 wget http://dev.mysql.com/get/mysql-apt-config_0.3.5-1ubuntu14.04_all.deb